-The Bossier Parish Community College (BPCC) Associate of Applied Science (AAS) in Care and Development of Young Children (CDYC) Degree prepares a diverse range of Early Childhood “Educarers”1 who provide care and education for young children in early childhood settings; which endorse and advocate the National Association of the Education for Young Children (NAEYC) Professional Code of Ethical Conduct; and serve as early childhood leaders and mentors with knowledge of theory in child development; and learn practical skills to apply developmentally appropriate practice while evolving as reflective lifetime learners.
+The Bossier Parish Community College (BPCC) Associate of Applied Science (AAS) in Care and Development of Young Children (CDYC) program prepares individuals to provide care and education for young children in early learning settings.
+The degree program honors the National Association for the Education of Young Children (NAEYC) Professional Code of Ethical Conduct and promotes developmentally appropriate practice as outlined in the Louisiana Early Learning and Development Standards.
+The program strives to prepare early childhood educators to serve as leaders and mentors with knowledge of growth and development of young children in cognitive, physical, emotional, and social domains.

 Bossier Parish Community College and the Division of Behavioral-Social Sciences and College Transition Programs recognize the need for quality child care in the community.
 The Care and Development of Young Children (CDYC) Program at Bossier Parish Community College is designed to meet the educational standards set by state and federal governments for early childhood programs and satisfies the highest level of quality for providers in child care.